Don’t Let Me Be Misunderstood

 Let’s get a little closer to home and take a good look at our hearts.
 Has our governing enabled or neglected the poor to stay poor?
-Perhaps, the minorities in Ferguson and other areas need to look deeply in their hearts to determine why there is such a racial divide.
+Perhaps, the minorities in Ferguson and other areas need to look deeply into their hearts to determine why there is such a racial divide.
 Judge Judy says, “Unemployment is not a way of life but a gift of time to retrain for another job.”
 Having babies is not an occupation, nor is living on welfare.
 All races seem to be enjoying a lot of free time because they are not working but cashing in on phony disability claims.
 Social Security is such a mess.
-It has taken my son five months to make an address chance at Social Security for his checks.
+It has taken my son five months to make an address change at Social Security for his checks.

-This may occur when members of the jury disagree with what the defendant has been charged with, or believe that the law should not be applied in that particular case.
-The nullification trend in recent years has largely focused on gun control, health care, national standards for driver’s licenses, legalizing marijuana and gay marriage rights.
+This may occur when members of the jury disagree with what the defendant has been charged with or believe that the law should not be applied in that particular case.
+The nullification trend in recent years has largely focused on gun control, health care, national standards for driver’s licenses, legalizing marijuana, and gay marriage rights.

-We all have a definite but unknown quantity of hate we can disburse easily onto others especially our loved ones.
+We all have a definite but unknown quantity of hate we can disburse easily onto others, especially our loved ones.
 But, do we have enough love for other minorities?
 I don’t want to live in a world where fear rules.
 Picasso says, “You must be extremely careful not to make the slightest excessive demand that might prevent it from developing to the greatest extent over the longest period…If the wings of the butterfly are to keep their sheen, you mustn’t touch them.

 We mustn’t abuse something which is to bring light into both our lives.
 Everything else in my life only weighs me down and shuts out the light.”
-I hope the Final Decision will be like a window opening up for Ferguson exposing their better side.
+I hope the Final Decision will be like a window opening up for Ferguson, exposing their better side.
 I want communication to remain open.
 I do not want the sands of time to run out for peace between the races.
 Loneliness hurts.
 Rejection hurts.
 Profiling hurts.
 Misunderstanding hurts.
 Living in terror is not an acceptable way to live in the land of freedom.